xoapit/nestjs-aws-config/README.md

 ### Set process env variables from aws secrets manager

-We also can able to set value on process on starting, which allows us to retrive secrets using `process.env` or `@nest/config` module
+We also can able to set value on process on starting, which allows us to retrieve secrets using `process.env` or `@nest/config` module

 ```typescript
 import { Module } from '@nestjs/common';